At New Chapter we understand the importance of homework and ensure that our children:

 When is homework due in?

-Homework is due in on the Thursday of the next week.
+Homework is due in on the Wednesday of the next week.
 The handing in of homework is monitored and parents will be contacted if homework is not completed.
-If homework is repeatedly not completed then children will be placed in homework club.

 How can you support your child with homework?